Spiral (character): Origins

+Freedom Force

 In the past, Spiral is stranded on Earth after failing to kill Longshot and Rita.
 At some unknown point, Spiral encounters Valerie Cooper and joins Freedom Force, a revamped version of the second Brotherhood of Mutants.
 She also runs the "Body Shoppe", which sells alien cybernetic parts to amputees and others who seek the power of cybernetic limbs.
 Most notably, Spiral transformed Lady Deathstrike into a cyborg and installed cybernetic eyes in Betsy Braddock's original body, which doubled as cameras for Mojo to spy on the X-Men.

 Spiral battles Psylocke (X-Men vol. 2 #32) Cover by Andy Kubert.

 Along with Mojo, Spiral played a role in Betsy Braddock's physical appearance changing from that of a purple-haired Anglo-Saxon to an East Asian.
 Originally, it was believed that the two literally transformed Braddock's original European body to an Asian one, but it was revealed that Spiral had swapped her consciousness with that of Kwannon, a Japanese assassin.
 She also merged the two women's minds and genetic structures, giving each of them personality traits and physical characteristics of the other, as well as halving Psylocke's telepathy between them.

-The Dragons of the Crimson Dawn, a group of monks with ties to the Crimson Dawn, journey to the Wildways, another magical dimension and the home of Spiral when not serving Mojo.
-The Dragons need Spiral to help them teleport to Earth; when she refuses to aid them, she is threatened with torture and reluctantly accepts to join them and received the mark of the Crimson Dawn.
-The Dragons take Brian Braddock prisoner, intending to channel his powers to breach the dimensional wall to the Crimson Dawn and enslave Earth.
-While the rest of Excalibur hold the Dragons at bay, Meggan helps Brian redirect the power flow, releasing it safely into the atmosphere.
-While Brian survives, he loses his powers.
+Spiral is approached by the Dragons of the Crimson Dawn, a group of monks with ties to the Crimson Dawn, that travelled to the magical dimension of the Wildways, the home of Spiral when not serving Mojo.
+The monks threaten Spiral so she will teleport them to Earth, which she reluctantly does and receives the mark of the Crimson Dawn.
+The Dragons take Brian Braddock prisoner, intending to channel his powers to breach the dimensional wall to the Crimson Dawn and enslave Earth, but are thwarted by Excalibur, but Brian loses his powers.
 The Dragons leave, vowing that one day they will succeed and rule Earth.
-Spiral returns to Mojo, who purge her of all traces of the Crimson Dawn's influence over her.
+Spiral returns to Mojo, who purges the Crimson Dawn from her.

-Just prior to the "House of M" storyline, Spiral and Mojo attack the X-Men during a training session in the Danger Room.
-Spiral transforms most of the X-Men into their X-Baby forms, but is unable to do the same to Psylocke due to their connection.
-Spiral paralyzes and torments Betsy before the X-Babies defeat Mojo and return to their normal states.
-After this, Emma Frost claims that she intends to use her powers to ensure that Mojo and Spiral will never be able to bother the X-Men again, though it would seem this threat was never carried out.